“Am I crazy? The doctor said I am normal! I have every test and then was prescribed an anti-depressant!”

 Another example.
 39-year-old female, executive, high stress job, 2 teenage sons, and mother just passed away (EXCESS STRESS).
 She got a second wind of energy every night at 9pm and had trouble sleeping.
 She was truly exhausted and was not eating well or drinking enough water.
 She had adrenal fatigue, stage 1.
 Treatment began with support for sleep, grief counseling, and a nutrient dense diet.
 We added 2 liters of water per day with minerals, anti-oxidants and adrenal support that lowered cortisol and helped her adapt and deal with the stress.
 This was all she needed.
 After 6 months, she fully recovered.

-Side note: I often prescribe an active meditation technique that helps you be stronger in yourself and not be so influenced by the outside world.
-Here is the video and the handout for this healing meditation technique.
-Also, here are some other stress management techniques and Things to do to avoid getting too stressed out.
+I often prescribe an active meditation and breathing technique that helps you be stronger in yourself and not be so influenced by the outside world.
+The action of watching your breath can immediately bring you back to the state of presence.